Hobart, Indiana: History

 Hobart was platted in 1849.
 George Earle, an English immigrant, bought land from the Potawatomi Native American tribe, who built a dam on Deep River, creating Lake George.
 He named the settlement that later developed into Hobart, after his brother, Frederick Hobart Earle, who never left England.
 The first school of the city was built in 1878.

+Hobart was incorporated as a town in 1889 and reincorporated as a city in 1921.

 The First Unitarian Church of Hobart, Hobart Carnegie Library Hobart Commercial District, and Pennsylvania Railroad Station are listed in the National Register of Historic Places.
 The Lake George Commercial Historic District is noted locally.
 Hobart is also the site of several WPA projects, including a post office.

 Geography

 According to the 2010 census, Hobart has a total area of 26.705 sqmi, of which 26.33 sqmi (or 98.6%) is land and 0.375 sqmi (or 1.4%) is water.

 Hobart is approximately 31 mi southeast of Chicago.